-We are incorporated under the laws of, and our executive offices, principal production facilities and research and development facilities are located in, the State of Israel.
+We are incorporated under the laws of, and our principal executive offices, production or manufacturing and research and development facilities are located in, the State of Israel.
 As a result, political, economic and military conditions affecting Israel directly influence us.
-Any major hostilities involving Israel, a full or partial mobilization of the reserve forces of the Israeli army, the interruption or curtailment of trade between Israel and its present trading partners, or a significant downturn in the economic or financial condition of Israel could have a material adverse effect on our business, financial condition and results of operations.
+Any major hostilities involving Israel, a full or partial mobilization of the reserve forces of the Israeli army, the interruption or curtailment of trade between Israel and its present trading partners, or a significant downturn in the economic or financial condition of Israel could adversely affect our business, financial condition and results of operations.

 Since the establishment of the State of Israel in 1948, Israel and its Arab neighbors have engaged in a number of armed conflicts.
 A state of hostility, varying from time to time in intensity and degree, has led to security and economic problems for Israel.
-Major hostilities between Israel and its neighbors may hinder Israel's international trade and lead to economic downturn.
-This, in turn, could have a material adverse effect on our operations and business.
-Since September 2000, there has been an increase in unrest and terrorist activity in Israel of varying levels of severity.
-In recent years, there has been an escalation in violence among Israel, Hamas, Hezbollah, the Palestinian Authority and other groups.
-Moreover, recently there have been violent riots in Egypt, Syria and other neighboring Arab countries seeking the replacement of existing leadership.
-As a result, countries in the region have experienced political instability, the effects of which are currently difficult to assess.
-Ongoing violence between Israel and the Palestinians as well as tension between Israel and neighboring Syria and Lebanon, Egypt or Iran, armed conflicts, terrorist activities or political instability in the region may have a material adverse effect on our business, financial conditions and results of operations.
+In recent years, there was an escalation in violence among Israel, Hamas, the Palestinian Authority and other groups.
+Also, during 2011, riots and uprisings in several countries in the Middle East and neighboring regions have led to severe political instability in several neighboring states and to a decline in the regional security situation.
+Such instability may affect the local and global economy, could negatively affect business conditions and, therefore, could adversely affect our operations.
+To date, these matters have not had a material effect on our business and results of operations; however, the regional security situation and worldwide perceptions of it are outside our control and there can be no assurance that these matters will not negatively affect us in the future.
+Ongoing violence between Israel and the Palestinians as well as tension between Israel and other countries in the Middle East may have a material adverse effect on our business, financial condition and results of operations.

 Furthermore, there are a number of countries, primarily in the Middle East, as well as Malaysia and Indonesia, that restrict business with Israel or Israeli companies, and we are precluded from marketing our products to these countries.
-Restrictive laws or policies directed towards Israeli businesses may have an adverse impact on our operations, our financial results or the expansion of our business.
+Restrictive laws or policies directed towards Israel or Israeli businesses may have an adverse impact on our operations, our financial results or the expansion of our business.